derekgallardo01/ML-1/readme.md

 - Steps to clone this repository and set up the local environment.

 ## Dataset
-- Information about the dataset used (e.g., Kaggle Housing dataset).
-- Link to download the dataset or instructions on how to access it.
+The dataset used in this project contains housing-related information, including features like area, bedrooms, bathrooms, parking, and price.
+It serves as the basis for predicting house prices.
+You can download the dataset from here or access it through the project's data folder.

 ## Usage
-- Instructions on how to run the Jupyter Notebook.
-- Description of each section of the notebook for easy navigation.
+Data Exploration: Open the Jupyter Notebook and navigate through the sections.
+Start by exploring the data to understand its structure and characteristics.

+Data Preprocessing: Follow the data preprocessing steps outlined in the notebook, including handling missing values and one-hot encoding for categorical variables.

+Exploratory Data Analysis (EDA): Perform exploratory data analysis to gain insights into the dataset.
+Visualizations and summary statistics are provided to assist you in understanding the data.

+Model Building: Implement a linear regression model to predict house prices based on the selected features.

+Model Evaluation: Evaluate the model's performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).

+Results: Interpret the results to understand the predictive capability of the model.
+This section provides insights into how well the model performs in predicting house prices.

 ## Methodology
-- Overview of the data cleaning and preprocessing steps.
-- Explanation of the exploratory data analysis performed.
-- Details about the feature selection process and the linear regression model used.
+The project follows a structured methodology:

+Data Cleaning and Preprocessing: Handling missing values and converting categorical variables using one-hot encoding.

+Exploratory Data Analysis (EDA): Analyzing the dataset through visualizations and summary statistics to understand patterns and relationships.

+Feature Selection: Selecting relevant features for the predictive model.

+Linear Regression Model: Implementing a linear regression model to predict house prices.

 ## Results
 - Summary of the model evaluation and key findings.